 How does COVID-19 affect letter writing?

-With many in-person "get out the vote" activities on hold in 2020 due to COVID-19, letter writing from home emerged as a safe and effective way of encouraging voters to vote.
+With many in-person "get out the vote" activities on hold due to COVID-19, letter writing from home has emerged as a safe and effective way of encouraging voters to vote.

 When preparing letters, Vote Forward volunteers should follow current handwashing guidelines, as they would for touching any surface, both before and after they work on their letters, and we ask that they consult national, state, and local public health resources for detailed information.

-When it's time to mail Vote Forward letters, volunteers who are quarantining or who don’t feel safe going to their post office should make arrangements with a friend, neighbor, family member, or neighborhood mail carrier to pick up and mail their letters.
+When it's time to mail Vote Forward letters, volunteers who are quarantining or sheltering in place or who don’t feel safe going to their post office should make arrangements with a friend, neighbor, family member, or neighborhood mail carrier to pick up and mail their letters.
 Dropping letters in a blue mailbox may also be an option if volunteers feel they can do it safely.